-He bore witness to some of London's most notable events, but who exactly was Samuel Pepys?
+On Feb 23, 1633, Samuel Pepys was born in London.
+Pepys bore witness to some of London's most notable events, but who exactly was the famous diarist?

 In 1666, with the Great Fire raging for four days and nights, Pepys so carefully records the turmoil that one can almost smell the smoke from “the churches, houses, and all on fire and flaming at once…the streets full of nothing but people and horses and carts loaden with goods, ready to run over one another….”